Judith Alyek

 Judith Alyek is a Ugandan politician and the district Woman Representative for Kole District in Uganda's 10th Parliament.
 She is a member of the National Resistance Movement on whose ticket she ran on in the 2016 and 2021 general elections.
 She served as the Chairperson on the Committee on HIV/AIDS and related matters in 10th Parliament and Chairperson of Equal Opportunities Committee in 11th Parliament.

 Judith Alyek was elected Chairperson of Lango Parliamentary Group a position she held in the 11th Parliament.

-In the eleventh parliament she serves on the Committee on Equal Opportunities.
+In the 11th parliament she serves on the Committee on Equal Opportunities.

 Early life and education

-Judith Alyek was born on born 8 October 1971.
+Judith Alyek was born in Northern Uganda on 8 October 1971.
 She attended primary at Atan Primary School in Kole District.
 Between 1987 and 1990, she attended St. Catherine SS in Lira for her O Levels and attained her UACE from Dr. Obote College, Boroboro in 1993.
+She attained diploma in environmental health science in 1998 at Makerere University.
+She graduated at Uganda Martrys University with advanced diploma in health promotion and education in 2006.
+Alyek attained Bachelor's degree in health services management from Islamic University in 2911 and Master's degree in public health from International health sciences University in 2015.

 Career

 Here is a detailed career history of Alyek: